top of page

 Consultation and Collaboration

-In addition to therapeutic work, I offer consultation, research collaboration, and professional development opportunities for practitioners, organisations, and academic partners.
+Consultation, research collaboration, and professional development opportunities for practitioners, organisations, and academic partners.
 Whether you're seeking input on trauma-informed practice, support with training design, or collaborative research grounded in lived experience and clinical insight, I welcome opportunities to work across disciplines.
 Please get in touch if you’re exploring a potential project or want to discuss how we might collaborate.

 Benefits of Counselling